sculptsoft-dev/RemoteValScanner-iOS-SDK-Sample-Project/README.md

 # iOSRemotValScanner# RemoteVal Scanning SDK

-## Example Project
+## RemotevalDemo

 This project provides an example implementation and use of the RemoteVal Video based scanning library module.
-From this project you can get the basic idea of how to implement the scanning and scan playback with RemoteVal capture to your app.
+From this project you can get the basic idea of how to implement the scanning with RemoteVal capture to your app.

 ## Video based scan library module